MarcoFele98/noise/README.md

 # noise
-Here is my replication of “Noise-induced effects in collective dynamics and inferring local interactions from data”  Jhawar J, Guttal V. (2020) Phil.
+Here is the replication of “Noise-induced effects in collective dynamics and inferring local interactions from data”  Jhawar J, Guttal V. (2020) Phil.
 Trans.
 R. Soc.
 B 375: 20190381. http://dx.doi.org/10.1098/rstb.2019.0381

-Part 1 Gillespie algorithm
+## Gillespie algorithm

 The code contains a function for exactly simulating runs from the master equation through the Gillespie algorithm.
 The Gillespie algorithm is divided in four main parts: